-It is much more like tea and for this reason I prefer it in the afternoon or during long study sessions or intense work.
-I offer it to my guests when we all calmly sit around a table to chat and we have time to sip our mug of coffee.
+It turns out much more like tea, which is why I prefer it in the afternoon or during long study sessions or intense work.
+I offer it to guests when we all sit quietly around a small table chatting and have some time to sip our mug of coffee.

-But not only!
-This method, as already mentioned, enhances all the natural aromas of the coffee, as well as the defects.
-So it is perfect to use to analyze the quality of a coffee in more depth or to find any defects.
+But not only that!
+This method, as mentioned above, brings out all the natural aromas of the coffee, as well as the defects.
+Therefore, it is perfect to be used to more thoroughly analyze the quality of a coffee or to unearth any defects.

 For the same reason it is also more delicate.
-It requires the use of a really excellent quality ground coffee, roasted to perfection, possibly medium roasted, that is the roasting that is most able to enhance the aromas.
-It is a perfect extraction to be used with single origin, to be able to perceive every aromatic nuance that distinguishes them.
+It requires the use of really good quality ground coffee, roasted to perfection, possibly medium roast, which is the roast that is most successful in bringing out the flavors.
+It is a perfect extraction to use with single-origins, to be able to perceive every aromatic nuance that distinguishes them.

-In my opinion, to be able to make a good filter coffee you need a minimum of selection at the origin.
-But for this it is enough to rely on your trusted roaster!
+In order to make good filter coffee in my opinion, you need a minimum of selection at the origin, as well as the right size ground coffee.
+But for this you only need to rely on your trusted roastery!

-By far my favorite tool for preparing filter coffee is the Chemex, both for practicality, being a unique piece, and for aesthetics.
+By far my favorite tool for brewing filter coffee is the Chemex, both for convenience, being one piece, and for aesthetics.

-Alternatively, you can buy automatic machines, certainly more practical and comfortable, which grind the grains on demand for the required dose and automatically extract the drink.
-This option was also chosen for our cafè in Milan, in Corso Buenos Aires, in order to offer a "real American coffee" to all our customers, varying the single origin used day by day.
+Alternatively, one can purchase automatic machines, which are certainly more convenient and which grind the grains on demand for the required dose and automatically extract the beverage.
+This option was also chosen for our Torrefazione in Milan, on Corso Buenos Aires, to be able to offer a “real American coffee” to all our customers, varying from day to day the single-origin used.

 My favorite?
-Among Caffè Ernani's single-origin wines, I really appreciate Colombia Supremo finca la Meseta, very fresh and fruity, with a pleasant acidity.
-FIND OUT MORE
+Among the single-origin coffees from Ernani I really appreciate the Colombia Supremo finca la Meseta, very fresh and fruity, with a pleasant acidity.

-If you want to receive advice to better understand how to prepare filter coffee at home or find out exactly what it is and how to appreciate it, write to me at firstname.lastname@example.org, I'll wait for you!
+If you would like to get a consultation to understand even better how to make filter coffee at home or find out exactly what it is and how to appreciate it, write to me at firstname.lastname@example.org, I’ll be waiting for you!